Memory Ownership Models: When JavaScript Meets Native Code

 When your ArrayBuffer becomes unreachable (no references from any GC roots), the collector eventually kicks in.
 It marks reachable objects, sweeps away the unmarked ones, and optionally compacts memory to reduce fragmentation (moving objects closer together to eliminate gaps left by freed objects).
 You don't get to choose when this happens.

-Native code: The world of explicit control
+Native code: Explicit control

 Native code operates under different rules: